oernster/Stellody/README.md

 ## Who this is for

-For someone with a large local FLAC library who wants it browsed, ordered and played properly; someone who would rather have a small player that works than a large one that does not.
+For someone with a large local music library who wants it browsed, ordered and played properly; someone who would rather have a small player that works than a large one that does not.